-If you want to go searching for Dracula in Whitby, then why not take a Dracula waking tour?
+If you want to go searching for Dracula in Whitby, then why not take a Dracula walking tour?

-There’s no need to book, just turn up at 7.30pm outside the Whitby whalebones.
-These entertainingly tours take 75 minutes and cost £5 per adult (£3 per child).
+There’s no need to book, just turn up at 7.30 pm outside the Whitby whalebones.
+These entertaining tours take 75 minutes.

-See the diary for details of when the tour runs each month!
+See the diary for details of when the walking tour runs each month!

 12. Buy some Dracula rock and sweeties